DIY: Simple & Inexpensive Owl Ornament

 Wednesday, December 2, 2020

-With the holidays quickly approaching, shopping days dwindling, and Covid on the rise, DIY gifts that can be made in the comfort of my own home sound pretty good right now.
+With the holidays quickly approaching and shopping days dwindling, DIY gifts that can be made in the comfort of my own home sound pretty good right now.
 I always seem to have trouble coming up with universal gifts - something that everyone will enjoy - but ornaments seem to be a safe bet for most.
 I will start off this tutorial by saying that I am not a crafter.
 I have dabbled in crafting, but I think my finished products could make it on to one of those competition shows where you're given an idea but fail miserably.
 Making this owl ornament however, was quick, easy, inexpensive, and turned out quite nicely!
 I did sustain a few burns from my nemesis - the hot glue gun - but overall, this adorable owl ornament was a painless craft to make.
 Here are the supplies you'll need and instructions to make a simple & inexpensive (and ridiculously cute) owl ornament.

 THINGS YOU WILL NEED: